 While the use of PLCs in this splitter node on any PON system is common, in fact the norm, the use of PLCs in other parts of a WDM-PON network is growing increasingly important.
 PLCs can significantly shrink the size of the OLT optics, allowing all components to be moved to a single board, effectively doubling the density of WDM-PON OLT modules.

 PLC technology has matured in recent years to deliver functionality that was previously not possible in such a small size.
-For WDM-PON applications, the main focus is on collapsing the 32-channel transmitter and receiver components into compact integrated modules that allows all the OLT functionality to fit on a single OLT blade.
+For WDM-PON applications, the main focus is on collapsing the 32-channel transmitter and receiver components into compact integrated modules that allow all the OLT functionality to fit on a single OLT blade.
 PLC technology allows for 32 photodiodes, TIAs, capacitors, and other sub-components to be hybrid integrated on an AWG chip with very-high yields.
 This can be done on a silicon chip that is only approximately two inches long.
 The packaging and electronics add to this footprint, but the end result is double the port density in the OLT.
 Similarly, PLC-based transmitter modules combine all 32 channels of WDM filtering, along with 32 R-SOA transmitters, and matching optical power monitors for each channel.
 This level of integration was simply not feasible even just a few years ago, but now enables some of the next-generation WDM-PON networks to compete on a cost and port-density basis with 10G PON.

 From a service level perspective, no other PON technology, including 10G PON, offers the same bitrate to each home that WDM-PON can provide.
 The 1250 Mbps per-user bandwidth is comparable only with P2P systems, but WDM-PON leverages a lower cost PON fiber plant.
 The main challenges that have impacted WDM-PON deployments, namely cost and port density, are now starting to be addressed through lower-cost integrated components based on PLCs.